-The institution has established processes for financial planning and budget development which are developed and implemented with cross constituent participation.
-Board Policy 6200 [III.D.3.01, III.D.3.02] outlines the processes for preparing of the budget and institutional plans.
+The institution has established processes for financial planning and budget development which are developed and implemented with cross-constituent participation.
+Board Policy 6200 and Board Policy 320 (IIID3 01; IIID3 02) outlines the processes for preparing of the budget and institutional plans.
 The board policies state that the budget is the financial reflection of the educational plans of the District and evolves primarily from the needs of the instructional program and operational departments.
-The process for developing the budget is outlined in the Integrated Timeline.
-This timeline integrates local program review procedures with the statewide budget process.
-The annual program review is the foundation for the development of the College's annual budget.
-In this process, faculty, staff and administrative program leader's submit annual program reviews that describe program needs.
-Program resource requests in the annual program review are annually reviewed and ranked by the appropriate committees, such as the Facilities Committee, Staffing Committee, and Technology Committee.
-The committees are composed of representatives from the Academic Senate, the Classified Senate, the administration, and the Student Senate as prescribed by Board Policy and Administrative Procedure [III.D.3.03].
-The ranking of requests by the committees are based on criteria established and refined by the committees and include scoring the requests based on the impact on student learning, student retention and other mission-critical criteria.
+The process for developing the budget is outlined in the Integrated Timeline (IIID3 03).
+This timeline integrates local Program Review procedures with the statewide budget process.
+The Annual Program Review is the foundation for the development of the College's annual budget.
+In this process, faculty, staff and administrative program leaders submit annual program reviews that describe program needs.
+Program resource requests in the Annual Program Review are annually reviewed and ranked by the appropriate committees, such as the Facilities Committee, Staffing Committee, and Technology Committee.
+The committees are composed of representatives from the Academic Senate, the Classified Senate, the administration, and the Student Senate as prescribed by Board Policy 213 and Administrative Procedure 213.1 (IIID3 04; IIID3 05).
+The ranking of requests by the committees is based on criteria established and refined by the committees and includes scoring the requests based on the impact on student learning, student retention and other mission-critical criteria.
 This ranking supports the recommendations made to PBC.
 PBC is a shared-governance body that is chaired by the Superintendent/President and includes the chief instructional officer, chief financial officer, chief student services officer and representatives from the Academic, Classified, and Student Senates.
 The results of this integrated planning, particularly staffing recommendations, are communicated to the campus though reports from the Superintendent/President to both the Board of Trustees and PBC.

+The District meets the Standard.
 The budget development cycle is documented in the Integrated Timeline.
-Budget updates are presented to the college community during in-service at the beginning of each semester and throughout the year in PBC.
+Budget updates are presented to the College community during in-service at the beginning of each semester and throughout the year in PBC.
 Budget assumptions are discussed in detail at PBC.
-Each of the three budgets, the Tentative, Adopted, and Revised, are reviewed by PBC [III.D.3.05] and approved by the Board at a public meeting [III.D.3.04].
+Each of the three budgets, the Tentative, Adopted, and Revised, reviewed by PBC (IIID3\06; IIID3\07) and is approved by the Board at a public meeting (IIID3\08).
 A public hearing is conducted prior to the Board adopting the budget.
 Constituencies have opportunities to participate at the department level and committee level, and during the public meeting.
 At the request of the Academic Senate and Classified Senate, the Vice President of Administrative Services has attended meetings of each Senate to discuss the budget and fiscal condition of the college.